YoussefAIDev/My_Projects/Machine_Learning/Regression/Car_Price_Prediction/README.md

-Car Selling Price Prediction
+# Car Selling Price Prediction 🚗

-Predicting the selling price of used cars using machine learning regression models.
-This project demonstrates a full workflow from data exploration → preprocessing → modeling → evaluation → visualization, and can serve as a showcase of practical ML skills for a portfolio.
+Predict the selling price of used cars using machine learning regression models.
+This project demonstrates a complete ML workflow from data exploration → preprocessing → modeling → evaluation → visualization, making it perfect for a portfolio showcase.

-Dataset
+ # Dataset 📂

-The project uses car data.csv which includes the following features:
+The dataset used is car data.csv and contains the following features:

+# Feature	Description

-Car_Name: Name of the car
+Car_Name	Name of the car

-Year: Year of manufacturing
+Year	Year of manufacturing

-Selling_Price: Target variable, selling price in lakhs (INR)

-Present_Price: Original price of the car in lakhs

-Kms_Driven: Distance driven in kilometers
+Selling_Price	Target variable – selling price in lakhs (INR) Present_Price	Original price of the car in lakhs Kms_Driven	Distance driven in kilometers

-Owner: Number of previous owners
+Owner	Number of previous owners

-Fuel_Type: Petrol, Diesel, or CNG
+Fuel_Type	Petrol, Diesel, or CNG

-Seller_Type: Dealer or Individual
+Seller_Type	Dealer or Individual

-Transmission: Manual or Automatic
+Transmission	Manual or Automatic

-Project Steps
+# Project Workflow 🛠

-Data Exploration (EDA)
+# 1. Data Exploration (EDA)

 Checked for missing values and data types.
 Analyzed categorical feature distributions.
+Identified correlations and potential feature importance.

-Data Preprocessing
+# 2. Data Preprocessing

 Dropped irrelevant columns such as Car_Name.

-Encoded categorical features (Fuel_Type, Seller_Type, Transmission) using OneHotEncoding.
+Encoded categorical features (Fuel_Type, Seller_Type, Transmission) using OneHotEncoder.

-Split the data into training and testing sets (90% train, 10% test).
+Split the dataset into training and testing sets (90% train, 10% test).

-Standardized numerical features for better model performance.
+Standardized numerical features using StandardScaler for better model performance.

-Modeling
+# 3. Modeling and Visualization

-Applied Linear Regression and Lasso Regression.
+Built Linear Regression and Lasso Regression models.
 Evaluated models using R² score.
+Compared model predictions visually using scatterplots and residual plots.

-Results
+# Results 📊
 Model Performance
 Model	R² Score
-Linear Regression	0.85
+Linear Regression	0.83
-Lasso Regression	0.83
+Lasso Regression	0.90

 R² values may vary slightly depending on train/test split and scaling.

-Feature Importance (Lasso)
+# Explainable AI - Feature Importance (Lasso)
-Feature	Coefficient	Impact on Selling Price Present_Price	3.66	Higher original price → higher selling price Year	1.01	Newer cars → higher price
+Feature	Coefficient	Impact on Selling Price:

+Present_Price	3.66	Higher original price → higher selling price
+Year	1.01	Newer cars → higher price
-Fuel_Type_Diesel	0.55	Diesel cars slightly higher price Seller_Type_Individual	-0.40	Selling from individual → lower price
+Fuel_Type_Diesel	0.55	Diesel cars slightly increase price Seller_Type_Individual	-0.40	Selling from an individual → lower price
 Kms_Driven	-0.09	More kilometers → slightly lower price
-Transmission_Manual	-0.13	Manual cars slightly lower price Owner	0	Not important in this model
+Transmission_Manual	-0.13	Manual transmission → slightly lower price
+Owner	0	Not significant in this model
-Fuel_Type_Petrol	0	Not important (baseline category)
+Fuel_Type_Petrol	0	Not significant (baseline category)

-Visualizations
+# Visualizations 📈

-Predicted vs Actual Prices: Scatterplots for Linear and Lasso regression with a perfect prediction line.
+Predicted vs Actual Prices: Scatterplots for Linear and Lasso Regression with a perfect prediction line.

-Residuals Comparison: Residuals (actual minus predicted) for both models to visually inspect errors and model fit.
+Residuals Comparison: Residuals (Actual − Predicted) for both models to inspect errors and model fit visually.

-Getting Started
+Visualization helps to quickly identify model accuracy and potential overfitting.

-Requirements
+# Requirements

 Python 3.x with the following libraries:

 numpy
 pandas
 matplotlib
 seaborn
 scikit-learn

-Running the Project
+# Steps to Run:

-Clone the repository.
+Clone the repository
 Open the Jupyter Notebook and run all cells.

-Ensure the dataset file car data.csv is in the correct path.
+Ensure car data.csv is in the correct path.